CanPixel/MicroCosm/README.md

 ## About The Game

 You are a single biological cell adrift in a vast, primordial soup.
 Your only goals are to survive and to thrive.
-Navigate a dynamic, microscopic world teeming with energy, consume what you can to grow larger, and evolve into a more complex organism.
-The ecosystem is alive and constantly shifting around you—adapt or be absorbed.
+Navigate a dynamic, microscopic world teeming with energy, consume what you can to grow larger, and evolve into a more complex organism by collecting organelles.
+The ecosystem is alive with other organisms—some harmless, some hostile—and constantly shifting around you.
+Adapt or be absorbed.

 The world is rendered with a beautiful, animated Voronoi pattern that shifts with a parallax effect as you move, creating a deep, immersive experience.

 ## How to Play

 -   **Movement:** Use the **W, A, S, D** or **Arrow Keys** to move your cell through the environment.
+You can also click or tap to move in a specific direction.
 -   **Growth:** Consume the small, white sugar crystals scattered throughout the world to increase your cell's size and score.
 -   **Energy:** Moving consumes your vital energy.
 Consuming sugar is the only way to replenish it.
-If your energy drains completely, the simulation ends.
+If your energy drains completely, your cell will begin to starve and shrink.
+If your size reaches zero, the simulation ends.
+-   **Evolution:** Find and collect organelles (Mitochondria, Golgi Apparatus, Nucleus) to gain special abilities and evolve your cell.
+You must be larger than an organelle to absorb it.
+-   **Survival:** Avoid hostile organisms.
+Some are too large to eat, while others are inherently dangerous.
+Colliding with them will drain your energy and shrink your cell.

 ## Tech Stack